Mario Girotti (general): Biography

 On 15 November of the same year he assumed command of the newly established 6th Alpine Division Alpi Graie, which starting from March 1942 was transferred to Yugoslavia and employed in anti-partisan operations between Danilovgrad (where the divisional headquarters were established) and Podgorica and in the Nikšić area of Montenegro; for his leadership during these operations Girotti was awarded the Knight's Cross of the Military Order of Savoy.
 He was later included by Yugoslavia in the CROWCASS list of wanted criminals for war crimes committed by his troops in Montenegro.
 The division was repatriated in January 1943 and redeployed in southern Liguria, with the task of defending the naval base of La Spezia, and on 15 August 1943 Girotti was replaced by General Mario Gorlier and was assigned to the Ministry of War in Rome, where he was at the time of the proclamation of the armistice of Cassibile on 8 September.

-Having joined the Clandestine Military Front following the German occupation of Rome, Girotti carried out Resistance activities until he was arrested by the Nazis, imprisoned and finally sentenced to death by firing squad after being harshly and fruitlessly interrogated, but the Rome was liberated before the sentence could be carried out.
-He was thus freed and on 17 July 1944 he was made commander of the Clandestine Front Department of the Royal Italian Army, tasked with collecting and studying the material relating to the activities of the Clandestine Military Front during the German occupation of Rome.
+Having joined the Clandestine Military Front following the German occupation of Rome, Girotti carried out Resistance activities until he was arrested by the Nazis, imprisoned and finally sentenced to death by firing squad after being harshly and fruitlessly interrogated, but Rome was liberated before the sentence could be carried out.
+He was, thus, freed and on 17 July 1944 he was made commander of the Clandestine Front Department of the Royal Italian Army, tasked with collecting and studying the material relating to the activities of the Clandestine Military Front during the German occupation of Rome.
 On 21 February 1945 he drafted a document entitled Summary of the activities of the Clandestine Front Department.
 For his Resistance activities during the occupation of Rome, he was awarded another Silver medal of military valor.

 He was later transferred to the Army reserve and held various associative positions, including that of Vice-President of the National Union of Retired Officers of Italy, enrolling in the Roman section of the National Alpini Association, and collaborating with numerous magazines.
 He died in Rome on November 3, 1957, and his funeral was attended by Marshal of Italy Giovanni Messe, while a battalion of the 4th Alpini Regiment rendered the military honors during the burial.